alberthli/alberthli.github.io/_pages/other_projects.md

 This project sought to implement the multi-rate safe control scheme from [[this paper]](https://arxiv.org/pdf/2004.01761.pdf) in simulation.
 In the paper, they consider the simple case of a segway, while we instead consider here the 3D motion of a quadcopter.

 The key idea is that we can maintain two controllers: one which operates slowly and generates high-level goals using some computationally-intensive planning scheme like MPC.
 A second fast controller maintains immediate safety using control barrier functions, which prevents the system from colliding with obstacles in the environment.
 We show that there are control frequencies where the slow controller alone fails, but the combination of the slow and fast controllers succeed in stabilizing the quadcopter to a desired trajectory safely.

+To see the controller in action, check out the linked video!
 </div>
 </details>